Coffee-Please/COMP222/Asmt_1/README.md

 Inputs: 1 3 2.5 1 6 3 4 5 2 2 3 4 5

-Note: inputs in the test run may not show up on the output display
+Note: Inputs in the test run may not show up on the output display.

 ```
 Measuring Performance: